 Fyrn creates modern furniture of uncommon heirloom quality.
-Founded by fourth generation craftsman Ros Broughton and built by a team of San Franciscan tradespeople, this local studio aims to inspire a sense of connection between people, places, and materials.
+Founded by fourth generation craftsman Ros Broughton and built by a team of San Franciscan tradespeople, this studio aims to inspire a sense of connection between people, places, and materials.

 Fyrn is an Old English prefix, pronounced "fē, yərn/," meaning: ancient, of old.
 The name marks the company's roots in traditional furniture making by people that take pride in working with their hands to make useful and beautiful things.
 Fyrn is dedicated to furthering these meaningful traditions and values.